hrad-h/c1/docs/4-cadanac/README_CADANAC.md

 Cadanac is a SAAS Virus Case Management System including Financial and Location Tracking Capabilities.
 It is developed in response to Covid19 and can accomodate dual and multiple infections (for example the Flu and Covid19 on the same host).

-## Cadanac Business Archicture
+## Cadanac Business Archicture Capabilities

-Cadanac capabilities:

-- Virus Case Management ability for Hospitals and Health Care Providers
+Virus Case Management ability for Hospitals and Health Care Providers

 -- Creating and Updating infected Hosts records

-- Host Location Management ability for Location Providers (such as Cell Phone Companies)
+Host Location Management ability for Location Providers (such as Cell Phone Companies)

 -- Creating and Updating geographical positions of infected Hosts

-- Financial Allocation Management ability for Health Care Providers, NGOs and Governments
+Financial Allocation Management ability for Health Care Providers, NGOs and Governments

 -- Assigning Finances to different Health Care Providers for specific purposes